ctrliq/fuzzball-workflow-examples/lammps/README.md

 very small timescales.

-The following LAMMPS workflow runs a standard Lenard-Jones 3D melt experiment and egresses the log file using a LAMMPS container from Nvidia's NGC catalog on a single node with a GPU.
+The following LAMMPS workflow runs a standard Lenard-Jones 3D melt experiment and saves the log file using a LAMMPS container from Nvidia's NGC catalog on a single node with a GPU.
+The log file contains simulation and benchmark results .

 ## Prerequsites

-This workflow egresses an output file.
+This workflow saves an output file.
 In order to write the output file to a S3 bucket, you may need access to a Fuzzball S3 secret.
 Please see the [Fuzzball secrets guide](https://integration.ciq.dev/docs/user-guide/secrets) for instructions on how to set one up.